-Since each brand has a different type of lens mount (i.e., Canon lenses have different lens mounts to Nikon, and so as with Pentax, Sony, etc.), connecting it to a telescope would require a special type of camera-to-telescope adapter called a T-ring and a T-adapter.
-A T-ring is simply a metal adapter with one end that fits nicely to your lens mount and with the other end that attaches to any T-adapter.
+A T-ring is simply a metal adapter with one end that fits nicely to your lens mount (each brand has it’s own T-ring design) and with the other end that attaches to a T-adapter.
 The T-adapter is the one that attaches any T-ring to a telescope.
-The end result would be a DSLR camera with an excessively long and excessively large lens.